wuksoy/quartz/content/projects/index.md

 created: 2024-11-28
 modified: 2024-11-28
 ---
-This note lists down all archived notes within the Archive Folder.
+This note lists down all Projects within the Projects Folder.

 **Note**: Follow the [[Projects Map| Projects Maps of Content]] for a more visual guide on how to traverse the archive.